flathub-infra/documentation/docs/02-for-app-authors/06-maintenance.md

 Extensions or BaseApps do not need to be EOL or EOL Rebased.
 :::

 There may come a point where an application is no longer maintained.
-In order to inform users at update or install time that it will no longer get updates, create `flathub.json` with these contents:
+In order to inform users at update or install time that it will no longer get updates, create a `flathub.json` file in manifest root with the contents below.

+Then open a pull request in the Flathub repository of the application and once the build on the pull request is successful, merge it.
+If the application exists on `beta` branch too, the same process needs to be followed there as well.

 ```json title="flathub.json"
 {